Shahed-02/Student-Database-Project-Excel-Tableau/README.md

-# 🌐 Student Database Project: Excel & Tableau
+# 🌐 Student Database Project: Excel , Tableau & Power BI

 ## 🔍 Project Overview
 This project explores student data to uncover insights about academic performance, demographics, and trends.
 Leveraging **Excel** for data cleaning and preparation and **Tableau** for data visualization, I created an interactive dashboard to present key findings in a user-friendly format. 📊✨